katie-r3/store/README.md

 * Mailer sends email when purchase is complete, but the email doesn't show what the user bought or how much was spent

-* Mailer emails when inventory is at 0.
+* Mailer emails when inventory is at 0, but doesn't show which item.

 * Users are prevented from adding more than the current quantity of an item